Rangers investigate potential coronavirus rules breach at party in Glasgow

-Rangers are looking into whether any of their players breached Covid protocols after allegations members of the squad attended a party in Glasgow that was broken up by police in the early hours of Sunday.
+Rangers have launched an internal probe amid allegations of several players attending a house party that was broken up by police.

-Police Scotland have confirmed 10 people were issued with fixed penalty notices after a gathering in Glasgow, with reports online claiming people in attendance included Rangers players.
+The club issued a short statement on Twitter after it emerged that some players were being accused of having breached Scotland's strict lockdown restrictions.

-The Scottish Premiership leaders issued this statement on Twitter: "Rangers are aware of an alleged incident which is subject to an internal investigation.
+The club said: "Rangers are aware of an alleged incident which is subject to an internal investigation.
 We will make no further comment."

 "Officers attended and those in attendance left.
 10 people were issued with fixed penalty notices for breaching coronavirus regulations."